isomerpages/nlb-biblioasia/_oct-to-dec-2011/More Than Just a Flower: The Orchid’s Manifold Faces.md

 According to Teoh Eng Soon, an orchid enthusiast, awards from these particular societies are most highly valued: the Royal Horticultural Society, American Orchid Society, Orchid Society of Southeast Asia, Orchid Society of Thailand, Hawaiian Orchid Society, South Florida Orchid Society and the Australian Orchid Council.[^6] These awards recognise the best orchids grown, encourage research and reward the growers and breeders for their efforts.

-#### **Orchids — More Than Just a Flower**
+#### **Orchids – More Than Just a Flower**

 Orchids have enjoyed admiration from generations of artists, gardeners and philosophers.
 Confucius said, “acquaintance with good men was like entering a room full of fragrant orchids.
 One barely notices the scent, but as time passes a subtle influence will be exerted to one”. [^7] There is even has a legend attributed to one of its species.
-According to the Javanese, the foliage of *Macodes petola* (also known as jewel orchid, famed for their striking leaf patterns) arose from shreds of a magic silk scarf that had been placed on jagged rock by a beautiful goddess.[^8]
+According to the Javanese, the foliage of the *Macodes petola* (also known as jewel orchid, famed for its striking leaf patterns) arose from shreds of a magic silk scarf that had been placed on jagged rock by a beautiful goddess.[^8]

 The orchid family, *Orchidaceae*, is one of the largest families of flowering plants and has about 25,000 species.
 With the sheer amount of the species under this family, some are still waiting to be discovered, while new species are being found and hybrids being created all the time.
 The orchid derives its name from the Greek term, *orchis*, meaning “the testicles”, an association made by Theophrastus (c.
-370—c.
-287BC), with reference to the shape of the root tubers of species in Greece.
-The ophrastus was a Greek philosopher who wrote two large botanical treatises, *History of Plants*, dealing with classification and distribution, and *Causes of Plants*, dealing with structure and physiology.
-Later, Carl von Linnaeus (1707—1778), a Swedish naturalist and physician, who is well known as the “Father of Plant Taxonomy”, retained this name in his *Species Plantarum* (1753), which introduced the concept of binomial nomenclature.[^9]
+370–c.
+287 BCE), with reference to the shape of the root tubers of species in Greece.
+Theophrastus was a Greek philosopher who wrote two large botanical treatises, *History of Plants*, about classification and distribution, and *Causes of Plants*, dealing with structure and physiology.
+Later, Carl von Linnaeus (1707–78), a Swedish naturalist and physician, who is well known as the “Father of Plant Taxonomy”, retained this name in his *Species Plantarum* (1753), which introduced the concept of binomial nomenclature.[^9]

 Orchids can be commonly found in homes, hotels and offices.
 Flourishing in all parts of the world, they come in different colours, shapes and sizes, and can be found growing in a wide range of environments.
 Teoh summarised it best, when he drew attention to the resemblance of orchids to insects and even slippers: